cockroachdb/docs/cockroachcloud/egress-perimeter-controls.md

     }
     ~~~

-1. Make the POST request to create each new rule.
+1. Make a `POST` request to create each rule from the JSON payload.

     [API spec]